-Tomato paste is a kitchen staple with a lot of uses that’s why it won’t hurt to save whatever’s left on a can of tomato paste for later use.
-Of course, once a can of tomato paste has been opened, it has to be stored carefully to prevent spoilage.
+Can you freeze tomato paste?
+Tomato paste is a kitchen staple with a lot of uses.
+That’s why it won’t hurt to save whatever’s left for later use.
+Of course, once a can of tomato paste has been opened, you have to store it carefully to prevent spoilage.
 You can freeze tomato paste and store it until it’s ready to use again.

 Image used under Creative Commons from Sarah

 The best way to freeze tomato paste is to transfer the product into a glass or rigid plastic container and store the paste at 0 degrees Fahrenheit.
 You can also use ice cube trays to store your tomato paste.

 To freeze tomato paste, start by lining the container with cling wrap.
 The plastic wrapper ensures that the paste will not stick to the bottom of the container.
 After lining the container with cling wrap, start spooning the paste into the container.
 Make sure to leave about an inch of space in the container for freezing.
 Finally, cover the container with an airtight lid, mark the date of freezing and stick it in the freezer.

 Another method to freezing tomato paste is spooning a dollop in a cling wrap lined glass tray.
 Freeze the dollops solid and then transfer to a sturdy plastic wrap before chucking them back in the freezer.